 Data extraction

-From each review, I extracted the included population, the interventions or exposures assessed, outcomes related to pregnancy and a summary of the findings of the effects of the interventions or exposures addressed.
-I recorded each hypothesised cause according to the classifications and distinctions used by the authors in reporting results.
-To assess quality of evidence, I extracted summaries of the search strategy used, whether the review was described as systematic or not
+From each review we extracted the included population, the interventions or exposures assessed, outcomes related to pregnancy and a summary of the findings of the effects of the interventions or exposures addressed.
+We recorded each hypothesised cause according to the classifications and distinctions used by the authors in reporting results.
+To assess quality of evidence, we extracted summaries of the search strategy used, whether the review was described as systematic or not

 Synthesis

-In synthesising the evidence I used SWiM guidelines, developed to structure reporting of quantitative data without meta-analysis (Campbell et al., 2020).
+In synthesising the evidence we used SWiM guidelines, developed to structure reporting of quantitative data without meta-analysis (Campbell et al., 2020).

 Reviews which addressed a single defined intervention model were first grouped into broad categories determined by context of delivery and characteristics of participants.
 These were then sub-categorised into distinguishable intervention models.
 Papers which evaluated several interventions were then analysed and each model assigned to existing or newly created categories.